Dr4co/Domoticz-LUA/README.md

 Some scripts may have been cloned, while others are either improved scripts or written by me.

-If you have any question, don't hesitate to ask! =)
+If you have any questions, don't hesitate to ask! =)